Stay up-to-date with how you can help keep our community safe.

 If you are an employee or contractor working on campus and need to self-isolate:

-Be prepared for changes as we move through the Omicron wave.
-Some services and departments may require a change in hours or operation, move to an appointment-only or remote model.
+Be prepared for changes as we move through the Omicron wave/sixth wave of COVID-19 in Nova Scotia.
+Some services and departments may require a change in hours of operation, move to an appointment-only or remote model.
 We encourage you to contact the department or visit their website before visiting.